sataniccoder/pyter/README.md

-# mitm_py
+# pyter
-a man in the middle python script and more!
+a python based exploit tool with lot's of diffrent attacks and tools!

 # install
     pip3 install scapy, flask
     git clone https://github.com/buffkermitisagod/mitm_py.git
-    cd mitm_py
+    cd pyter
-    python3 mitm.py
+    python3 pyter.py

 # info
 it has built in tools such as a network scanner and social media log in page phishing pages